Governors

 At our school we are developing a strong, well-led governing body, supportive of the school, its staff and its mission.
 As Governors we make an important contribution to the school's well-being and effectiveness.

-Click below to find out more about the roles and responsibilities of a school governor.
+Click here to find out more about the roles and responsibilities of a school governor.

 Governing bodies